Olson, A’s rough up Kowar as Athletics romp past Royals 11-2

 TRAINER’S ROOM

-Royals: LHP Danny Duffy came out of his latest throwing session feeling well, although manager Mike Matheny again declined to set a timetable for Duffy’s return.
+Royals: LHP Danny Duffy came out of his latest throwing session feeling well, although Matheny again declined to set a timetable for Duffy’s return.
 “I don’t imagine we’d even talk about anything until we’ve given him live action or multiple innings of live action,” Matheny said.
 “He felt really good yesterday and was excited about being able to throw all his pitches.” … Matheny said “there’s realistic hope” that INF Adalberto Mondesi (left hamstring strain) will come off the IL when the Royals return to Kansas City to begin a six-game homestand Monday.

 Athletics: Leadoff batter Mark Canha was given the day off. … RHP Mike Fiers has taken a pause in his throwing program after feeling some discomfort in his most recent workout while recovering from a sprained right elbow.
-Manager Bob Melvin wouldn’t call it a setback because Fiers has yet to throw off a mound.
+Melvin wouldn’t call it a setback because Fiers has yet to throw off a mound.

 UP NEXT